The hottest new restaurant in Healdsburg is a sandwich shop.

 “We weren’t really sure what this was going to be, but it’s turned into a secret date-night restaurant,” McGaughey said.
 “We’re untraditional but fun, and we’re not going to take up your whole evening.”

-Troubadour Bread and Bistro dinner service runs Tuesday through Saturday by prepaid reservation only.
-The shop is located at 381 Healdsburg Ave. in Healdsburg.
+Troubadour Bread and Bistro dinner service runs Wednesday through Sunday by reservation.
+The shop is located at 381 Healdsburg Ave., Healdsburg.
 Visit troubadourhbg.com.